jrnd-io/jr-kafka-connect-source/README.md

  - _topic_: target topic
  - _frequency_: Repeat the creation of a random object every X milliseconds.
  - _objects_: Number of objects to create at every run.
 Default is 1.
-- _key_field_: Name for object key field, for example 'ID'.
+- _key_field_name_: Name for key field, for example 'ID'.
 This is an _OPTIONAL_ config, if not set, objects will be created without a key.
-Value for key will be calculated using JR function key, https://jrnd.io/docs/functions/#key
+Value for key will be calculated using JR function _key_, https://jrnd.io/docs/functions/#key
+- _key_value_length_: Length for key value, for example 150.
+Default is 100.
+This is an _OPTIONAL_ config, if not set, length will be 100.

 ## Examples

-A JR connector job for template _users_ will be instantiated and produce 5 new random messages to _users_ topic every 5 seconds, using a message key field named USERID set with a random integer value.
+A JR connector job for template _users_ will be instantiated and produce 5 new random messages to _users_ topic every 5 seconds, using a message key field named USERID set with a random integer value between 0 and 150.

 ```
 {